che30/GTRedo/README.md

 To get a local copy up and running follow these simple example steps.
 ## Installation
-- Clone the repository by typing this -> `git clone git@github.com:che30/ROR-Capstone.git` in any folder of your choice
+- Clone the repository by typing this -> `git@github.com:che30/GTRedo.git` in any folder of your choice
-- Next type the command `cd ROR-Capstone`
+- Next type the command `cd GTRedo`
 - Checkout  to the feature branch by  typing `git checkout feature`
 - Run the command `yarn install`
 - Run the command `bundle install`